Antivist: Promotion and release

 Prior to the release of Sempiternal, Bring Me the Horizon gave fans the chance to listen to "Antivist" by sharing a dedicated website on social media.
 The track was successfully "unlocked" and made available for free online streaming on SoundCloud and YouTube on 19 February 2013.
 According to set list aggregation website setlist.fm, "Antivist" is the fourth most-played song by Bring Me the Horizon, behind singles "Chelsea Smile", "Diamonds Aren't Forever" (both from Suicide Season) and "Shadow Moses" (also from Sempiternal).
 The song was featured on the band's debut live video album, 2015's Live at Wembley, as well as their second, 2016's Live at the Royal Albert Hall.

+Live performances

+Bring Me the Horizon often bring a guest, usually a fan, on stage for live performances of "Antivist".
+Notable guests that have performed the song alongside the band include Noah Sebastian of Bad Omens (Cardiff, January 2024), IV of Sleep Token (Brisbane, April 2024), and Will Ramos of Lorna Shore (Hellfest, June 2026).

 Critical reception

 Media response to "Antivist" was generally positive.
 Laurence Green for musicOMH noted that "Antivist delivers a withering salvo of expletives ... [which] drip with a venom and furiousity [sic] so distilled, it could cut glass".
 Writing for the NME, David Renshaw proposed that "Antivist" (as well as "The House of Wolves") "[typified] the album's muscular and impressive anthemics".
 Dean Brown of PopMatters praised Lee Malia's guitar work and Oliver Sykes's vocal performance, while BBC Music's Mike Diver praised Terry Date's production work for making the song "gleam with an instant accessibility".
 Music Feeds columnist Mike Hohen reviewed the song as "a fairly catchy jam that features one of the biggest c-bomb's I've personally ever heard by a metalcore band – it's pretty awesome".
 The Shields Gazette dubbed it a highlight of Sempiternal alongside lead single "Shadow Moses".

 Other writers criticised the inclusion of "Antivist" on Sempiternal.
 Reviewing the album for Exclaim!, Bradley Zorgdrager claimed that the song "water[s] down what could have been a much stronger offering".
 Similarly, Dom Lawson of The Guardian highlighted it as evidence of poor lyrical content on the record, suggesting that "the petulance of the otherwise invigorating Antivist is particularly cringeworthy".
 AbsolutePunk writer Drew Beringer dubbed it "the only misstep on the album", but reassured readers that it was "a slight one at that".